-Licenses: California Community College Supervisor Credential (if possess)
+Licenses: Lifetime California Community College Chief Administrative Officer Credential [if posess]

 Initial salary placement is commensurate with related experience and promotional rules.
 The District offers a comprehensive fringe benefit package including employer paid: medical, dental, and vision plans; sick and vacation leave; and opportunities for professional development.
 Initial Salary Placement, Promoted or transferred employees will be placed as specified in the Management Employees Handbook.
 This position is FLSA Exempt and may not accrue overtime.
 The SDCCD Employment Web Page provides a link to employee collective bargaining agreements and handbooks, and more information about terms and conditions of employment to include salary and benefits.